IBM-Cloud/onprem-integration-demo/README.md

 	$ sudo apt-get install mysql-server
 	```

 	**Note**: During the installation process you will be asked to assign a password to your MySQL server.
-Make sure to keep it handy for the rest of the setup (you will need it later in step 4)
+Make sure to write it down, you will need it for the rest of the setup (specifically in step 4 below).

 7. Next, you need to comment out the `bind-address` line in your MySQL options file by using the following command: